Collaborating: Benefits of collaboration

 - Can export a copy of the document, spreadsheet or presentations to their local hard drive.

 - Can make a copy of a file, and copy the list of file's editors.

 - Can see the most recent version of a document, spreadsheet or presentation, but can't make any changes.

 - Can export a copy of the document, spreadsheet or presentation to their local hard drive.

 - Can make a copy a doc, but can't copy the list of doc's editors.

 Learn how to remove collaborators and viewers from your documents, spreadsheets, or presentations.

 Access with Google Accounts

-- If your documents, spreadsheets, or presentations are published, anyone can view or access them by invitation without a Google Account.
+- If your files are published, anyone can view or access them by invitation without a Google Account..

-- If another user has enabled offline access to Google Docs on your computer, you'll need a Google Account to view all docs.
+- If another user has enabled offline access to Google Drive on your computer, you'll need a Google Account to view all files.